MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis

-\textbf{Symptom Matching} To align client symptoms in medical records with DSM-5 diagnostic criteria, we process records and compute relevance between records and criteria using dense vector encoding.
+\textbf{Symptom Matching.} To align client symptoms in medical records with DSM-5 diagnostic criteria, we process records and compute relevance between records and criteria using dense vector encoding \footnote{The processing steps of medical records are detailed in Appendix~\ref{append:record_structurize}, and the formulation of symptom matching is provided in Appendix~\ref{append:symptom_matching_detail}.}.
 The BGE-M3 embedder~\citep{chen2024bgem3} is employed for its strong semantic embedding capabilities.
-We retrieve the top-5 most similar criteria, returning their text, classification, and similarity scores (detailed in Appendix \ref{append:symptom_matching_detail}).
+We retrieve the top-5 most similar criteria, returning their text, classification, and similarity scores.
 The tool does not diagnose but provides results for agent analysis, ensuring decisions integrate quantitative data and clinical expertise, mitigating over-reliance on single metrics.

 For cases with overlapping symptoms, an additional instruction prompts the agent to consider differential diagnosis, guiding systematic evaluation of potential conditions.
 This enhances the agent’s ability to distinguish between mood disorders and other diseases.